 - 1st degree cyberstalking.
 A person is guilty of cyberstalking in the first degree if he or she intends to alarm, harass, annoy, terrorize, or threaten to kill/physically injure someone over the Internet.
 Also, the punishments for this crime include a 1-5 year prison sentence and a fine of as much as $5,000.

 - 2nd degree cyberstalking.
 A person is guilty of this crime if he or she harasses, alarms, or annoys anyone through the Internet.
-Also, the punishments for this crime include a fine of up to $500 and up to 3 months in prison.
+Also, the punishments for this crime include a fine of up to $500 and up to three months in prison.

 As you can see, cyberstalking has serious consequences in the state of Connecticut.
 For this reason, if you have been accused of online stalking, you should contact a criminal defense lawyer as soon as possible.
 Working with an attorney will be your best opportunity to reduce your penalties or prove your innocence.
 For more information, you can schedule a free consultation with one of our criminal defense attorneys.
-Call our office today to discuss your case and how we can help you.